commandops/commandops.github.io/posts/lua-scoring-example.md

 So now if a unit is one of those types, say a Sub, we will override the original value of `points` (which we just set to 0 at the top) and set it to something we want like -50.
 It is a negative amount as we are penalizing the side for losing a unit.

 Next we can drill down as much as we want, this next section is using the unit.subtype to bunch some things up - so if there are 4 ddgs in the scen, and all will incur the same penalty we can set that by using the 3203 subtype.
-If there are multuple subtypes that will have the same amount of points we can chain them together with an `or` statement.
+If there are multiple subtypes that will have the same amount of points we can chain them together with an `or` statement.

 Unit subtype as used here is a number, though you need to enclose it in quotes.
 This can be hard to find as far as a long list all in one place, but you can find it in any units wrapper, or there is a cool script by michaelm75au that creates an OOB that can be modified to show this (look at the Survivors script for an example).